MyDemo-Organization/programming-practice-new/src/main/java/ds/graph/README.md

 ## Backtracking
 - Rat in a Maze
 - Find if there is a path of more than k length from a source
+  - **NOTE**: If we ignore the weight then we can solve it using the BFS or DFS and using the distance array. :)